Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 Without quoting process scripture, many decisions, like allowing in office participation, become daunting.
 Nor does watching papa and mama bear big companies communications decisions necessarily tell you what is right for you.

-The good news is that our industry over-estimates the cost of process experimentation.
+The good news is that our industry over-estimates the cost of experimentation.
 Some easy communications process
 experiments:
 * Try different communications tools for a hack-a-thon
 * Run a parallel process for technical debt instead of a retro